Air France Unaccompanied Minor Policy | Age Rules & Travel

 Handover at Destination

-Upon arrival, the child will be released only to the authorized adult listed in the forms.
-The guardian must present valid identification, which is verified by Air France staff before the child is handed over.
-This ensures safety and gives parents peace of mind.
+The child will be freed only to the person who would be authorized in the forms upon arrival.
+The guardian is required to show valid identification, which is cross-checked with the Air France staff, and the child is given.
+This is safe and provides parents with peace of mind.

 Air France Unaccompanied Minor – Airport and In-Flight Experience